Philippians Chapter Four

 Philippians 4:2 & 3

-I plead with Euodia and I plead with Syntyche to agree with each other in the Lord.
-Yes, and I ask you, loyal yokefellow, help these women who have contended at my side in the cause of the gospel, along with Clement and the rest of my fellow workers, whose names are in the book of life.
+I beg Evodia and I beg Syntyche to agree with each other in union with the Lord.
+I also request you, loyal Syzygus, to help these women; for they have worked hard proclaiming the Good News with me, along with Clement and the rest of my fellow-workers whose names are in the Book of Life.

 Paul stresses that we are not in this race alone and that all of us who are in Christ should be striving for the same goal.
 We do not need to judge how someone else is running the race but we can be there to assist them if they stumble and to encourage them as well.